ecoinvent/ecoinvent-topology/docs/technical.rst

 Operating systems
 -----------------

-OS X and *nix should be fine; bash shell scripts are used extensively, so considerable work would be needed to get everything running on Windows.
+OS X and Any-nix should be fine; bash shell scripts are used extensively, so considerable work would be needed to get everything running on Windows.

 Installation requirements
 -------------------------